SimonAmable/MySuccessAutomation/README.md

 # MySuccessAutomation: Your AI-Powered Coop Assistant 🚀

 ## Your Co-op Advantage.
 Get more interviews by automating your MySuccess applications with AI.
-# MAKE VIDEO AND PUT VIDEO LINK SIMON
+**MAKE VIDEO AND PUT VIDEO LINK SIMON**
-(for now please read this readME.md for instructions and message me if you need any help, video tutorial comming very soon.
-ALSO this project is completely free and took a lot of time tbh so give this github project a 🌟 while your at the top of the page or if you found it useful in the end ;)
+Please read this readME.md for instructions and message me if you need any help, granted the readME.md is thorough so read it twice please it should only take a few minutes to complete everything. video tutorial comming very soon.
+ALSO this project is completely free and took a lot of time tbh so give this github project a 🌟 while your at the top of the page or if you found it useful in the end! ;)

 ## Supercharge Your Carleton Co-op Job Search: Introducing MySuccessAutomation 🌟